mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 TODO this didn't help either : copy the certs directory from `~/.docker/machine/certs` to `~/.docker/machine/machines/<machine-name>/certs` on the other computer.
 Change all cert paths in config.json to point to the copied certs.

+Problem has to do with the original certificate being granted to a specific IP address?

-You can also use the generic driver with an existing host, but apparently the host certificates will get regenerated thereby invalidating access from the original computer.
+You can also use the generic driver with an existing host, but the host certificates will get regenerated thereby invalidating access from the original computer.
+In addition, the docker engine will be restarted and any running containers will be stopped.
+TODO and restarted if configured with the `--restart` option?

-Apparently there used to be a "none" driver available that could be used for this purpose but it seems to have been removed.
+TODO Apparently there used to be a "none" driver available that could be used for this purpose but it seems to have been removed.
 However, using the none driver still involved manually copying certs around.

 TODO follow these: